Lucky Bamboo Growth and Care Tips that You Did not Know of

 - Black Roots: Black roots are indicative of bacterial growth.
 If you spot black roots in your plant, cut them off immediately.
 However, red roots are normal in Lucky Bamboo, so do not worry if you see them crystal red while in water.

 - Chlorinated Water: Avoid watering or planting the plant using water high in addictive levels, or chlorinated water.
-This causes the tips of the leaves to turn brown and also ends up eventually killing the plant.
+This causes the tips of the leaves to turn brown in colour and also ends up eventually killing the plant.

 - Decaying Stalk: Saving a stalk that is starting to rot or trying mushy is beyond human powers.
-The best bet here is to remove the decaying stalk to prevent the entire plant from dying.
+The best bet here is to remove the decaying stalk in order to prevent the entire plant from dying.

 - Yellow Leaves: The leaves of a lucky Bamboo turn yellow as an indication of absorbing either too much sun or fertilizer.
 Once you spot them, cut down the fertilizer supply and move your plant to a place with less exposure to sunlight.